 Stop Negative Thinking in Its Tracks: How Gibbs from NCIS uses Mindset Rule 6

 Gibbs caught my eye.
-Before I could say anything, he walked over, his familiar stern expression locking onto me.
-"Bruce," he said in that gruff tone, "I’ve been meaning to talk to you."
+Before I could say a word, he walked over, his familiar stern expression locking onto me.
+“Bruce,” he said in that gruff tone.
+“I’ve been meaning to talk to you.”

-Now, when someone like Gibbs says that, you pause.
-"Sure thing, Gibbs.
-What’s on your mind?"
-I asked, half-wondering if this was about covert ops or if he just needed a break from catching bad guys.
+Now, when someone like Gibbs says that, you stop.
+“Sure thing, Gibbs.
+What’s on your mind?”
+I asked, half-wondering if this was about covert ops—or if he just needed a break from chasing bad guys.

 His voice softened.
-"I’ve been working on some tough cases recently, and they’ve been getting in my head.
-Negative thoughts, doubts… It’s not like me, but it’s dragging me down.
+“I’ve been working some tough cases lately.
+They’re getting in my head.
+Negative thoughts.
+Doubts… It’s not like me—but it’s dragging me down.”

 Hearing Gibbs talk about negative thoughts reminded me of my own battles.
 I knew exactly where he was coming from.

-And one rule that’s been a game-changer for me is Mindset Rule 6: ‘Forgive Yourself for Not Knowing the Things You Know Now.’"
+And one that changed everything for me is Mindset Rule 6: ‘Forgive Yourself for Not Knowing the Things You Know Now.’”

-"It’s a simple but powerful rule.
-It’s about letting go of guilt, shame, and the endless self-criticism that comes from looking back and wishing you’d done something differently.
-Too often, we beat ourselves up for not handling things better—forgetting that we didn’t have the knowledge, experience, or tools we have today.
+I smiled.
+“It’s simple—but powerful.
+Too often, we beat ourselves up for not handling things better—forgetting that we didn’t have the knowledge, experience, or tools we have today.”

-Example 1: Don’t Let Past Missteps Downplay Today’s Success
+1: Don’t Let the Past Hijack Today’s Wins

 "The first thing this rule does for me," I said, "is remind me not to let past missteps overshadow my success today.
 It’s easy to let last week’s screw-ups hijack how we feel about what we accomplish right now.